dirkjanvw/MoGAAAP/README.md

 After scaffolding, the sequences in the scaffolded assembly are renamed to reflect their actual chromosome names according to the reference genome.
 Finally, `nucmer` is run again to produce an alignment plot for visual inspection of the scaffolding process.
 If Hi-C reads were provided, the Hi-C contact map is also produced for visual inspection of the `ntJoin` scaffolding process.
+*N.B.:* It's important to stress that Hi-C reads are not used in the scaffolding process itself, but only for visual inspection.
+The reason for this is that none of the currently available algorithms for Hi-C scaffolding can guarantee a correct assembly, and we believe that the reference-guided scaffolding is more reliable for automated pipelines.

 #### Next steps
 As the assembly as outputted by this module is used as starting point for the analyse, annotate and qa modules, it is crucial it matches the expectations in terms of size and chromosome number.